 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-Starting with 2000's X-Men and ending with the still-unreleased, long-delayed The New Mutants, 20th Century Fox’s take on Marvel's mutants was a genre-changing one.
-Especially once Deadpool and the Oscar-nominated Logan came along.
-While the franchise's legacy was hit and miss in terms of quality (still looking at you, X3), it rarely disappointed on the set-piece front.
+Starting with 2000's X-Men and ending with the long-delayed The New Mutants, 20th Century Fox’s take on Marvel's mutants was one that changed the genre.
+Especially with the inspired R-rated additions of Deadpool and the Oscar-nominated Logan, which celebrates its fifth anniversary this week.
+While the franchise's legacy was hit and miss in terms of quality (we're looking at you, X3), it rarely disappointed on the set-piece front.

 15. Wolverine and Sabretooth's snow fight in X-Men (2000)